-Websites such as Wikipedia, have multiple authors that are unknown.
-So, you don’t have to sweat it when it comes time for creating your works cited.
+Websites such as Wikipedia have multiple authors that are unknown.
+You don’t have to sweat it when it comes time for creating your works cited.
 Breaking down references for a web page in APA style is pretty simple.

-Step 2: Add the published date in parenthesis.
+- Add the published date in parentheses.
 The date will follow the format: year, month and day, if available.

-In-Text: While citing in-text, include the title in parenthesis and the date.
+Example In-Text: While citing in-text, include the title in parentheses and the date.

 Imagine you found an informational article but no author.
 Format your citation in a snap.

 While combing through a product manual isn’t the highlight of anyone’s evening, there may come a time when you need to source one.
-This can take on a unique flavor.
+Follow these steps when you do:

-Step 2: Follow with the publication date in parenthesis.
+- Follow with the publication date in parentheses.

 Blogs can offer a plethora of information and unique experiences to your article.
 While it’s rare, you might come across a blog post with no author.
 Follow the steps to cite it perfectly.

 Not everything is going to have a date listed for you.
 If you can’t find the date, don’t spend hours trying to comb every single page to find it.
-Instead, you can just list (n.d.).
+Instead, you can just list (n.d.), short for “no date.”
 For a website, this would look like:

 Keeping It Simple